Marzena Godecki: Career

-When she first tried out for the part Godecki recalls being taken to a local ocean pier in Melbourne and thrown into the cold waters to see if she was comfortable.
+She was selected for the role of Neri in Ocean Girl for her graceful style of underwater swimming.
+When she first tried out for the part, Godecki recalls being taken to a local ocean pier in Melbourne and thrown into the cold waters to see if she was comfortable.
 She was, and after landing the lead role, Godecki was able to sharpen up her swimming skills and learn how to scuba dive at the Ocean Girl location, Port Douglas in Far North Queensland, Australia.

 During the filming, Godecki was able to swim with dolphins and a pod of Minke whales that came up to the film crew's boat.
 Because much of Ocean Girl was filmed in the open water, she was always under the close watch of a stunt and dive safety team who kept a watch out for sharks.

-Godecki took most of 1996 off from Ocean Girl to complete her final year at secondary school concentrating on her favourite subjects—maths and science.
-She originally hoped after the last season of Ocean Girl to secure a place at University in Australia in veterinary science owing to her love of animals.

-Godecki married in 2008 and is now called Marzena D'Odorico.
-She has a son called Nico — born in July 2008 — and ran the children's fashion store Tiny Threads in Melbourne, together with her business partner Melanie Tsoukas, from 2008 to 2012.

-She also has a daughter called Sasha, born in late 2011.